Program overview

 Program Overview

 Earn your 2-year full-time diploma in Mechanical Technician – CNC & Precision Machining at Sheridan College.
-This program is designed to provide you with the skills necessary for a successful career in tool making.
-You will learn essential techniques such as CNC programming in state-of-the-art facilities located at the Davis Campus in Brampton.
-Additionally, a one-year certificate option is available for those who wish to complete the first two semesters of the program.
+This program is designed to fast-track your career in tool making, equipping you with essential skills in CNC programming and more.
+You will learn in state-of-the-art facilities located at the Davis Campus in Brampton.
+Additionally, a one-year certificate option is available for those who wish to graduate after completing the first two semesters.

 Program Structure

-The Mechanical Technician – CNC & Precision Machining program is structured over a duration of 2 years, comprising 4 semesters.
+The Mechanical Technician – CNC & Precision Machining program is structured over a duration of 2 years and consists of four semesters.
 The program includes:

 • Classroom instruction combined with hands-on lab and workshop experience.